visgl/deck.gl/docs/layers/arc-layer.md

 * Default: 1

 The scaling factor for the width of each arc.
-Usually `Math.pow(viewport.zoom, 2) / Math.pow(2, 12)`, corresponding to the current zoom level and the width of 1 pixel at zoom level 12.
-You can limit the minimum size of the arc with this property.
+If you set the property to `Math.pow(2, viewport.zoom - 12)` it will keep the width constant, corresponding to the current zoom level and the width of 1 pixel at zoom level 12.
+You can also limit the minimum size of the arc with this property.

 ### Data Accessors